+The Year 12 course provides students with opportunities to extend their knowledge, understanding and skills in the development of software.
+A major software engineering project provides students with the opportunity to further develop project management skills.
 This course is suited to students who have an interest in programming and some ability to solve problems through analysis and design.
-Students in this course must have access to a computer and the Internet for extended periods of time outside classroom periods.
+Students in this course must have access to a computer and the internet for extended periods of time outside classroom periods.

-- Design, build, check and modify software solutions using industry standard tools and methods - Effectively find, evaluate and use web-based resources needed for professional development as a software engineer - Be aware of all relevant issues affecting software engineers
+- Design, build, check and modify software solutions using industry standard tools and methods. - Effectively find, evaluate and use web-based resources needed for professional development as a software engineer. - Be aware of all relevant issues affecting software engineers

-This course provides excellent employment opportunities, both during and after the Year 12.
+This course provides excellent employment opportunities, both during and after Year 12.
 It is an excellent introduction to further studies both at TAFE NSW and university.
 In addition, the design and analysis skills you develop in this course have immediate application in many areas of life and further study.

-STUDIES OF RELIGION II 2 UNITS IN EACH OF YEAR 11 AND 12
+STUDIES OF RELIGION II ATAR YES 2 UNITS IN EACH OF YEAR 11 AND 12

-Type ATAR Faculty BDC HSIE
+ATAR Faculty Type BDC YES HSIE